columnflow.inference

 bool

-get_parameter_groups(group=None, only_names=False)[source]#
+get_parameter_groups(group=None, match_mode=<built-in function any>, only_names=False)[source]#

 When only_names is True, only names of parameter groups are returned rather than structured dictionaries.